J. B. Lyons: Life and writings

 Born in Kilkelly, County Mayo, his father was a dispensary doctor.
 His first school was the Kilkelly National School, followed by Castleknock College.
 He went on to study medicine at University College Dublin.
 He first worked in Dublin hospitals, including Mater Hospital and the County Hospital, Castlebar, County Mayo, and then moved to England.
 He achieved the Doctor of Medicine (at the National University of Ireland) and in 1949 he was made a member of the Royal College of Physicians of Ireland.

 He then left to become a ship's doctor on a cargo liner sailing to Japan and South America.
 On his return to land, Lyons settled in Manchester, England, where he met, and in 1950 married, a Welsh nurse, Muriel Jones.
 In 1955, they and their three children, David, Kate and Jane, moved to Dalkey, just outside Dublin, and Lyons became the consultant physician at St. Michael's Hospital in Dún Laoghaire and then in 1959 became a fellow of the Royal College of Physicians.
-In 1959, he became consultant physician at Mercer's Hospital, Dublin.
+In 1959, he became a consultant physician at Mercer's Hospital, Dublin.

 Lyons achieved a WHO fellowship to visit leading neurological centres in New York, Chicago, Minneapolis and San Francisco.
 He then wrote his first book, A Primer of Neurology, which was published in 1974.
 Soon after, he began to write fictional works using the pseudonym Michael Fitzwilliam, which were set in hospitals.
 He then wrote more biographies and medical history books.
 In 1975 he was appointed Professor of the History of Medicine, Royal College of Surgeons in Ireland.